PedroDrago/so_long/README.md

 - [x] Validate if map has only one exit and one starting position.
 - [x] Validate if map has atleast one collectible.
 - [x] Validate if map is surrounded by walls.
-- [ ] Validate if there is a valid path in the map (for collecting all collectibles and exiting).
+- [x] Validate if there is a valid path in the map (for collecting all collectibles and exiting).
 - [x] Map has to have `.ber` extension.
 - [x] On any misconfiguration the program must exit in a clean way, and return "Error\n" followed by an explicit error message of your choice.

-### Norm
+### Files
-- 42 Header in every file
+- Fix makefile, writing all source files by hand, removing undesired rules.
+- Clean and organize texture files

 # Bonus Checklist
 - [ ] Make player lose when touch an enemy patrol.